Toolkit ShelfFind

 Add Business Days Calculator: what it calculates

-Add Business Days Calculator calculates estimated end date from start date, business days to add and holiday/closure buffer.
-The core method is End date = start date + business days, skipping Saturdays and Sundays.
+Add Business Days Calculator calculates estimated end date from start date, business days to add, and holiday/closure buffer.
+The visible formula is End date = start date + business days, skipping Saturdays and Sundays.

 ResultEstimated end date